-''' Percent of 3-Year-Olds With Age-Appropriate Functioning or Met Expected Criterion = \frac{\left( \begin{array}{c} Number\ of\ 3\text{-year-olds with age-appropriate}\\ functioning\ using\ a\ specific\ assessment\ tool \end{array} \right)}{\left( \begin{array}{c} Number\ of\ 3\text{-year-olds}\ assessed\ using\ a\ specific\ assessment\ tool } \end{array} \right)} \times 100 '''
+Percent of Kindergarteners With Age-Appropriate Functioning or Met Expected Criterion

-Repeat the same steps to calculate the number and percent of kindergarten students demonstrating age-appropriate functioning.
+$$= \frac{\left(\begin{array}{c} \text{Number of kindergarten students with age-appropriate} \\ \text{functioning using a specific assessment tool} \\ \text{Number of kindergarten students assessed using a} \\ \text{specific assessment tool} \\ \end{array}\right)}{}$$

 Promise Neighborhoods should identify the number and type of assessments used by Promise Neighborhood partners to assess kindergarten students.
 Promise Neighborhoods should then make the following calculation for each assessment tool used.

-- Calculate the total number of kindergarteners who were enrolled in target schools and were assessed at the beginning of kindergarten and demonstrated age-appropriate functioning (i.e., met the categorical threshold).
-This number should be calculated for each specific assessment tool used.
-If multiple schools used the same assessment tool, the number of kindergarten students should be totaled across all schools using that tool.
+Calculate the total number of kindergarteners who were enrolled in target schools and were assessed at the beginning of kindergarten and demonstrated age-appropriate functioning (i.e., met the categorical threshold).
+This number should be calculated for each specific assessment

+- of kindergarten students should be totaled across all schools using that tool.
 This is the numerator. - Calculate the total number of kindergarteners participating in all of the Promise Neighborhood's target schools who were assessed using the same assessment tool.
 This summary number should include only those kindergarteners who were measured using the same assessment tool.
 This is the denominator. - 3.
 Divide the numerator from step 1 by the denominator from step 2. - 4.
 Multiply this ratio by 100 to get the percent of kindergarteners demonstrating age appropriate functioning for the specific assessment used. - 5.
 Repeat for all other assessment tools used.